|May 2008||Visit Website|

 How to Enjoy Dairy When You're Lactose Intolerant

-Lactose intolerance is caused by insufficient production of the lactose enzyme in the small intestine.
+What causes Lactose intolerance?
+It's due to insufficient production of the lactose enzyme in the small intestine.
 This enzyme breaks down lactose into glucose and galactose, a pair of easier-to-digest sugars.
 The amount of lactase we produce can be determined by our genes, but because our small intestines produce lactase in the greatest quantities when we're young, the onset of lactose intolerance only occur in adolescence or adulthood.

 Jean Gazzaniga-Moloo RD PhD registered dietician in Sacramento, CA makes some practical suggestions: